First Aid Policy 2024.docx

 Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR) some accidents must be reported to the HSE.

 The employer must keep a record of any reportable injury, disease or dangerous occurrence.
-This must include: the date and method of reporting; the date, time and place of the event; personal details of those involved and a brief description of the nature of the event or disease This record can be combined with other accident records.
+This must include: the date and method of reporting; the date, time and place of the event; personal details of those involved and a brief description of the nature of the event or disease.
+This record can be combined with other accident records.

 The following accidents must be reported to HSE if they injure either the school’s employees during an activity connected with work, or self-employed people while working on the premises: